tmm1/gctools/README.md

-## gcprof
+## gctools

-gc profiler for rgengc in ruby 2.1
+gc profiler/logger and oobgc for rgengc in ruby 2.1

 ### design